 New to the Kreg Jig? check out my How To Use A Kreg Jig article.

 Assemble slatted bench frame

 This was the design stage, because although I have a sketch later to show you, I never draw anything up.
 As soon as I set it up this way, I knew it was wrong.
 I used the full length of the slat for the front skirt.
-That means that the other slats won’t fit from left to right-they will fall through.
+In other words, the other slats won’t fit from left to right-they will fall through.
 Back to the saw I went to trim the front skirt to 35”.

 Assemble the entire frame, including the rear skirt piece (not shown here)

 Cut back wooden slats, drill pocket holes and assemble